February 2014 Posts from the Internet Marketing Blog

 What are landing pages?
 A landing page is the page a visitor arrives at on your website after clicking an ad (for example, a Google text ad or display ad).
 Inexperienced marketers often direct all of their PPC traffic to their homepage, but this can be a big mistake.
 Specific landing pages tailored to different offers are essential for providing a quality experience for visitors and driving conversions with a targeted message that matches each user’s need.

-But don’t just check off received best practices.
+But don’t just check off received landing page best practices.
 What makes a great landing page?
 How can you make awesome landing pages that boast off-the-chart conversion rates?
 We’ll walk you through what you need to know to make it happen.New!
-Try WordStream's FREE AdWords Landing Page ToolBefore You Build a Landing PageBefore creating your la... > Read more
+Try WordStream's FREE AdWords Landing Page ToolBefore You Build a Landing PageBefore cre... > Read more

 What’s the average click-through rate for a Google AdWords ad?
 When people ask this question, it’s often because they want to benchmark their own ad CTR’s.
 Unfortunately, way too many advertisers are content to reach an average click-through rate and leave it at that.We recently held a well-attended webinar packed with crazy techniques you can use to triple your AdWords click-through rate.